Cliffside, Texas

 Cliffside is an unincorporated community in Potter County, located in the U.S. state of Texas.

 History

 Prior to the community's existence, the Fort Worth and Denver Railway opened a station here in 1888.
 The first schoolhouse opened in 1905, with the town being platted out on August 5, 1915.
-From 1908–1917, a Post Office operated out of a general store, but has discontinued due to its nearness to Amarillo, Texas.
+From 1908 to 1917, a Post Office operated out of a general store, but was discontinued due to its proximity to Amarillo.
 By 1980, Cliffside only had a few small red buildings besides the railroad track.
 From the 1960s through 2000, the population estimates were recorded at 206.